drhsqlite/pikchr/doc/differences.md

      thickness *= 1.5
 ~~~~

+## Scales work differently in Pikchr

+In pikchr, scale-related variables like `scale` and `fontscale` work
+differently: they are multipliers to apply to values.
+This is in
+contrast to PIC, where diminsions are divided by the `scale`.

 ## The "`arc`" object does not actually draw an arc.

 The behavior of the "`arc`" object is underspecified in the original